Scotforth (parish)

-In the 2011 census the population was recorded as 321.
+The eastern boundary of the parish follows the course of the River Conder.
+Much of its area is in use for agriculture and reservoirs; the largest settlement is the hamlet of Bailrigg in the west, which is separated from the rest of the parish by the M6 motorway.
+The hamlet gives its name to the Bailrigg campus of the university.

-There are five listed buildings in Scotforth: four houses and a bridge over the River Conder.
-All are Grade II listed buildings.
+There are five listed buildings in Scotforth: four houses and a bridge over the Conder.
+All are Grade II listed.

 There are two reservoirs in the parish.
-Blea Tarn Reservoir was constructed 1896-1901 and the BFI has a film by Mitchell and Kenyon of its opening in 1902.
+Blea Tarn Reservoir was constructed in 1896–1901 and the BFI has a film by Mitchell and Kenyon of its opening in 1902.
 Langthwaite Reservoir was constructed in 1935, and United Utilities began work in 2018 on the construction of a floating solar farm on its surface.